Git information is in a separate document.

 named "Where" with source of IWithSqlService (which is the SqlQueryableCondition

 ).
-If the conditions are having SqlColumnGet
+If the conditions have SqlColumnGet

 s, a pattern that says that it's SqlEntity